Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Quor: Seems to mainly index large news sites.
 Site is down as of June 2021; originally available at www dot quor dot com.
 - [Ninfex](https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
 It lets users vote on submissions and it also displays links to forums about submissions.
+- [Semantic Scholar](https://www.semanticscholar.org/): a search engine by the Allen Institute for AI focused on academic PDFs, with a couple hundred million papers indexed.

 Other languages
 ---------------